-Whether you are selling your home or planning to stay awhile longer, keeping up with the curb appeal of your home is vital for stabilizing or increasing your home’s value.
+Whether you are selling your home or planning to stay a while longer, knowing how to improve curb appeal for your property is vital for stabilizing or increasing your home’s value.
 If you are not intending to move, adding curb appeal to your home on a consistent basis could even set an example for your neighbors and take steps towards improving the look of the neighborhood.

-If you are looking to sell, this article should have everything to steer you in the right direction for easy curb appeal projects.
+If you are looking to sell, this article should have everything to steer you in the right direction for how to improve curb appeal for your home.
 April Howe of The Cleary Company located in Columbus, OH says:

 |“Curb appeal projects typically have the best ROI (return on investment) of home improvement projects, particularly if you’re considering selling your home in the next 1-3 years”.
 April Howe, The Cleary Company|